IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/feb/2019-02-08-dynamic-configuration.md

 {% gist 41e3bb5b6a3a5d44e1165c597c73609d %}

 After all, the Cars class contains information about the ongoing A/B testing process, the rollout of the new functionality and half-ready Prometheus integration.
-Should any one of us who tries hard to understand "the logic of presenting the personalized set of cars" know and care about all this stuff?
+Should any one of us who tries to understand "the logic of presenting the personalized set of cars" know and care about all this stuff?
 I hope we shouldn't, and we can help ourselves by applying a simple technique.

 ## Decoupling from Dynamic Configuration